codemonger-io/passquito/passquito-cdk-construct/api/markdown/passquito-cdk-construct.passquitocore.rporiginparameterpath.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Path to the SSMPS parameter that stores the relying party origin (in a URL form).
+Path to the SSM Parameter Store parameter that stores the relying party origin (in a URL form).

 **Signature:**